ML | Types of Learning – Part 2

 Training data we are feeding is –

-- Unlabeled data: Data only contains value for input parameters, there is no targeted value(output).
-It is easy to collect as compared to labelled one in Supervised approach.
+- Unlabeled data: Data only contains a value for input parameters, there is no targeted value(output).
+It is easy to collect as compared to labeled one in the Supervised approach.

 - Clustering: Broadly this technique is applied to group data based on different patterns, our machine model finds.
-For example in above figure we are not given output parameter value, so this technique will be used to group clients based on the input parameters provided by our data.
+For example, in the above figure, we are not given an output parameter value, so this technique will be used to group clients based on the input parameters provided by our data.

-- Association: This technique is a rule based ML technique which finds out some very useful relations between parameters of a large data set.
-For e.g. shopping stores use algorithms based on this technique to find out relationship between sale of one product w.r.t to others sale based on customer behavior.
+- Association: This technique is a rule-based ML technique that finds out some very useful relations between parameters of a large data set.
+For e.g. shopping stores use algorithms based on this technique to find out the relationship between the sale of one product w.r.t to others sales based on customer behavior.
 Once trained well, such models can be used to increase their sales by planning different offers.

 As the name suggests, its working lies between Supervised and Unsupervised techniques.
-We use these techniques when we are dealing with a data which is a little bit labelled and rest large portion of it is unlabeled.
-We can use unsupervised technique to predict labels and then feed these labels to supervised techniques.
-This technique is mostly applicable in case of image data-sets where usually all images are not labelled.
+We use these techniques when we are dealing with data that is a little bit labeled and the rest large portion of it is unlabeled.
+We can use the unsupervised techniques to predict labels and then feed these labels to supervised techniques.
+This technique is mostly applicable in the case of image data sets where usually all images are not labeled.

-In this technique, model keeps on increasing its performance using a Reward Feedback to learn the behavior or pattern.
-These algorithms are specific to a particular problem e.g. Google Self Driving car, AlphaGo where a bot competes with human and even itself to getting better and better performer of Go Game.
+In this technique, the model keeps on increasing its performance using Reward Feedback to learn the behavior or pattern.
+These algorithms are specific to a particular problem e.g. Google Self Driving car, AlphaGo where a bot competes with humans and even itself to getting better and better performers of Go Game.
 Each time we feed in data, they learn and add the data to its knowledge that is training data.
-So, more it learns the better it get trained and hence experienced.
+So, the more it learns the better it gets trained and hence experienced.

 - Agents observe input.

-- Agent performs an action by making some decisions.
+- An agent performs an action by making some decisions.

-- After its performance, agent receives reward and accordingly reinforce and the model stores in state-action pair of information.
+- After its performance, an agent receives a reward and accordingly reinforces and the model stores in state-action pair of information.

 - Temporal Difference (TD)